AriFordsham/GHCWiki/building.md

 - [Installing extra packages for your in-place GHC](debugging/installing-packages-inplace)

-More detailed information about how the build system works
+More detailed information about how the build system works:

 - [Overview of files and directories](commentary/source-tree)
 - [Architecture of the build system](building/architecture)